 Marquette Junior Hockey is a non-profit Corporation under Article 501 (c) 3, of the United States Internal Revenue Code, and is governed by an elected Board of Directors.
 The Board of Directors normally meets in regular session the first Wednesday of every month at 7:00 PM at the Lakeview Arena.
 Special Meetings of the Board of Directors may be called at any time to consider special situations.
 Three members of the nine member Board of Directors are elected to three-year terms each year at the conclusion of the February Regular Meeting.
 Any voting member is eligible to run for the Board of Directors.
 A voting member is any member who has attended and signed the attendance sheet at a minimum of four regular Meetings of the Board of Directors.
 The Officers (President, First and Second Vice-President, Secretary and Treasurer) are elected by the Board of Directors prior to the first meeting of the new fiscal year (June).

-The President shall appoint with the consent of the Board of Directors, the Marquette Junior Hockey Director.
-The Marquette Junior Hockey Director is a full time employee of the Marquette Junior Hockey Corporation and is the active authority of the Corporation at the Lakeview Arena.
-The Marquette Junior Hockey Director is responsible for the day-to-day operations of the Corporation.
-The Marquette Junior Hockey Director reports to the Board of Directors, and is immediately supervised by the President.
+The Board of Directors shall hire the Marquette Junior Hockey staff.
+The Marquette Junior Hockey staff are full or part-time employees of the Marquette Junior Hockey Corpora¬tion and is the active authority of the Corporation at the Lakeview Arena.
+The Marquette Junior Hockey staff are responsible for the day-to-day operations of the Corporation.
+The Marquette Junior Hockey staff report to the Board of Directors, and is immediately supervised by the President.